miguelemosreverte/CSV-Parser---Haskell-/README.md

 ## A monad for parser construction:
 # Parsing CSV files

-A good example of how practival monads are, is the one about parser combinators.
+A good example of how practical monads are, is the one about parser combinators.
 In this exercise, we will construct a little library of parser combinators.
 ```haskell
 parseCSV :: Parser [[String]]